-Ernst & Young provides environmental, social, and governance reporting services and accounting advisory services to the Group.
+Ernst & Young provides greenhouse gas reporting assurance, employee incentive schemes advisory, and R&D taxation services to the Group.
 Partners and employees of our firm may deal with the Group on normal terms within the ordinary course of trading activities of the business of the Group.
 We have no other relationship with, or interest in, the Group.